Department of English

 540-231-7909 | email@example.com

-Joe Eska is currently working on books and articles that investigate how the structure of information in the clause interacts with syntactic structure, particularly with reference to the Celtic languages.
+Joe Eska is a professor and interim department chair in the Department of English.
+Eska is currently working on books and articles that investigate how the structure of information in the clause interacts with syntactic structure, particularly with reference to the Celtic languages.
 See more about him on his personal website.

 - Historical linguistics